Birkhoff strata of Sato Grassmannian and algebraic curves: Stratum . Trigonal curve of genus two

-\end{prop} {\bf Proof } Proof is based on the equivalence of the set of equations (\ref{2stratalg}) to the equations (\ref{2stratC8}-\ref{2stratC10}) and (\ref{2stratpn}).
+\textbf{Proof } Proof is based on the equivalence of the set of equations ( \ref{2stratalg}) to the equations (\ref{2stratC8}-\ref{2stratC10}) and (\ref {2stratpn}).
 The constraint $\mathcal{C}_{10}=0$ is necessary to guarantee the irreducibility of varieties.
-For the discussion of this point in the case of all $H^n_m=0$ see e.g. \cite{CLOS}. $\square$ The family $\Gamma^2_{\infty}$ of algebraic curves contains the plane trigonal curve given by the equation $\mathcal{F}^2_{34}=0$.
-It has genus two.
-The family $\Gamma^2_{\infty}$ includes also the plane $(4,5)$ curve $\mathcal{C}_{20}=\mathcal{F}^2_{45}=0$.
+For the discussion of this point in the case of all $H^n_m=0$ see e.g. \cite{CLOS}. $\square$

+The family $\Gamma^2_{\infty}$ of algebraic curves contains the plane trigonal curve given by the equation $\mathcal{F}^2_{34}=0$.
+The polynomial $ \mathcal{F}^2_{34}$ given by (\ref{2strattrigcurv}) is the standard $(3,4)$ trigonal polynomial defining trigonal curve \cite{BLE2}.
+But $\mathcal{F} ^2_{34}$ is not a generic $(3,4)$ trigonal polynomial.
+Computer calculation show that the curve $\mathcal{F}^2_{34}=0$ has genus two.
+The family $ \Gamma^2_{\infty}$ includes also the plane $(4,5)$ curve $\mathcal{C}_{20}= \mathcal{F}^2_{45}=0$.
 It is too complicated to be presented here.
-In the three dimensional space with coordinates $p_3,p_4,p_5$ equations (\ref{2stratC8}-\ref{2stratC10}) define an irreducible algebraic curve $\Gamma$.
+In the three dimensional space with coordinates $p_3,p_4,p_5$ equations (\ref {2stratC8}-\ref{2stratC10}) define an irreducible algebraic curve $\Gamma$.
 It is the intersection of well-known surfaces.
 For instance, the surface defined by the equation $\mathcal{C}_{10}=0$ is the celebrated Whitney umbrella (see e.g. \cite{CLOS}).
-On the other hand equation $\mathcal{F}^2_{34}=0$ defines the cylindrical surface generated by the trigonal curve.
-So, the curve $ \Gamma$ is the intersection of the Whitney umbrella surface (see e.g. \cite{Har}) and the cylindrical surfaces generated by the trigonal curve.
-So one expects that the curve $\Gamma$ has genus two. \begin{prop} Index$(\overline{\partial}_{W_{1,2}})=-2$. \end{prop} {\bf Proof } $S_{\widetilde{W}_{1,2}}=\{-2,-1,1,2,3,\dots\}$ and hence card$\{S_{W_{1,2}}-\mathbb{N}\}=0$ and card$\{S_{\widetilde{W}_{1,2}}-\mathbb{N}\}=2$ $\square$ We note that similar to the first stratum for a generic curve $\Gamma$ one has
+On the other hand equation $\mathcal{F} ^2_{34}=0$ defines the cylindrical surface generated by the trigonal curve.
+So, the curve $\Gamma$ is the intersection of the Whitney umbrella surface (see e.g. \cite{Har}) and the cylindrical surfaces generated by the trigonal curve.
+So one expects that the curve $\Gamma$ has genus two.